mendix/docs/content/howto/integration/consume-an-odata-service.md

 ## 7 Consuming from the Data Hub after Offline Modeling

-When you have been developing an app locally and you want to connect to the same service registered in the Data Hub Catalog, follow these steps.
+When you have been developing an app locally and you want to connect to *the same service* registered in the Data Hub Catalog, follow these steps.

-{{% alert type="info" %}}This method can only be used if the service that you want to connect to is the same as the one that you specified as a URL or file.
+{{% alert type="warning" %}}This method can only be used if the service contract that you want to connect to is the same as the one that you specified as a URL or file.
 This means that there should be no signficant differences in the exposed entities and associations in the metadata contract that is registered in the Catalog otherwise this will result in errors.{{% /alert %}}

+To connect to a service in the Data Hub Catalog follow these steps:

 1. Delete the consumed service doc in project explorer
 2. Search for the service in the Data Hub pane